Blog · Analysis · Last reviewed June 23, 2026

 From Memory to Simulation

 The word "memorial" can hide the simulation step.
 A scrapbook preserves traces.
 A model can infer, improvise, and personalize.
-It may answer questions the person never heard, react to events after death, or adopt a tone that feels intimate because the interface remembers private pain.
+It may answer questions the person never heard, react to events after death, use a voice the listener associates with care, or adopt a tone that feels intimate because the interface remembers private pain.

 Cambridge researchers writing about griefbots, deadbots, and postmortem avatars usefully separate three roles: the data donor whose material builds the system, the data recipient who possesses or authorizes that material, and the service interactant who talks with the product.
 Those roles may be different people with different needs.
 A parent may leave messages for a child.
 A child may later want the right not to keep receiving them.